acmumn/unix-slides/pipes/slides.md

 `problem4.txt` is a large text file with a bunch of text.

-We want to find the line of text that doesn't occur twice.
+We want to find the line of text that only occurs once.

 -----